melizalab/comp-neurosci/resources/syllabus.md

 Work must be turned in on time to receive full credit.
 There is a penalty of 5% per day for late work unless an extension is arranged **before** the due date or an emergency prevents submission.

-Due to the fact that we meet only once a week and complete much of the work in class, attendence is critical.
+Due to the fact that we meet only once a week and complete much of the work in class, attendance is critical.
 You may miss one class without penalty.
 Additional absences may be excused due to religious holidays, UVA-required extracurricular activities (e.g., competitions or performances), or legitimate academic reasons; requests must be made and approved at least one week in advance.

 My goal is for everyone in the class to have an equal opportunity to learn and to demonstrate their knowledge.
 Students with disabilities are entitled to